DanielL543/scRNA_seq_multiscale_inference/README.md

-# scRNA_seq_multiscale_inference
+# scRNA-seq multiscale inference approach
-Code for the multiscale inference manuscript
+This contains the code for the analysis in the multiscale inference approach paper.